GallopingDino/localization-key-generator/README.md

 ### Parameter processors

 Sometimes you might want to declare custom parameters in the code you don't have access to.
 Or you might want some of your classes and assemblies to not depend on Localization Key Generator assembly, but still be able to provide custom parameters.
 Or you might need to access `SerializedProperty` data in your parameters.
-In those cases parameter processors could come to the rescue.
+In these cases parameter processors will come to the rescue.

 Parameter processors are used to declare custom parameters based on `InspectorProperties`, which are Odin's more powerful equivalent to `SerializedProperty`.